OFA-Sys/OFA/README.md

     <summary><b>4.
 Inference</b></summary>
     <p>
         We provide 2 types of inference, <b>beam-search</b> (much faster but gets sub-optimal accuracy) and <b>all-candidate evaluation</b> (slower but best accuracy). <br></br>
         For beam-search inference, use the script <code>evaluate_vqa_beam.sh</code>.
 Refer to the command below.
 The inference on test set costs around 16 GPU hours.
 After inference on test set, the result JSON file will be dumped in the <code>${result_path}</code> defined in the shell script.
-You can submit the result <code>test_predict.json</code> to <a href src="https://eval.ai/web/challenges/challenge-page/830/overview">EvalAI</a>.
+You can submit the result <code>test_predict.json</code> to <a href="https://eval.ai/web/challenges/challenge-page/830/overview">EvalAI</a>.
 Using our released finetuned checkpoint, beam-search inference will get 80.15 validation accuracy, 79.36 test-dev accuracy and 79.48 test-std accuracy (around 0.6 lower than all-candidate evaluation).
     </p>
 <pre>
 cd run_scripts/vqa